 How My Practice Holistically Addresses the Impacts of Sexual Trauma

-Importantly, and most tangibly, the somatic practice of yoga allows survivors to develop healthy coping and grounding techniques that can disrupt flashbacks and re-establish stability at a body level.
+Importantly, the somatic practice of yoga allows survivors to develop healthy coping and grounding techniques that can disrupt triggers and flashbacks and re-establish stability at a body level.
 Since flashbacks may also happen due to perceived or real threats, this ability to track body sensation, which helps survivors access present reality, is an essential tool for self-care, independence, and personal safety.
 Given the challenges that individuals must brave after surviving sexual trauma, a comprehensive yoga practice involving organic movement, exploring sensation, intentional breathing, and deep rest can powerfully aid their healing.
 As there is no one response to being sexually assaulted, there too is no one way in which we heal and therefore the way a survivor engages in their yoga practice may vary dramatically.
 Some survivors benefit from the rhythmic feeling of a fluid vinyasa practice, or alternately, they may seek out the profound comfort and spaciousness that accompanies a yin yoga practice.
 They may desire both.
 The yoga practice can be specifically tailored and adapted to support and enhance a survivor’s needs, their sense of embodiment, integration, and peace.

 Both yoga and Somatic Experiencing enable us to recognize that the body can be an amazing teacher, communicating with us through symptoms and calling us into the present moment to notice what within us is needing care.
 These practices allow survivors to cultivate inner resources that allow them to trust they can tolerate and transform what arises in their body and life.
 Through this work, they can build a sense of embodied justice from within, literally re-building a body, a nervous system, and a spirit that has the capacity to hold their deepest losses alongside their greatest joys.

 Modifications for Survivors